Synternet/syntropy-devops-integrations/mqtt-mosquitto-nodejs-manual/README.md

 # Create the Syntropy Network

-Log into your SyntropyStack Account and navigate to `End-points`, you should see your services online:
+Log into your **Syntropy Stack** Account and navigate to `End-points`, you should see your services online:

 ![endpoints](images/syntropy-stack-endpoints.jpg)